uc-cdis/indexd/README.md

 2) Use the Gen3 Auth services ([Fence](https://github.com/uc-cdis/fence) and [Arborist](https://github.com/uc-cdis/arborist)) to control access based on access tokens provided in requests

-Similar to other Gen3 services, user's must pass along their Access Token in the form of a JWT in the `Authorization` header of their request to the Indexd API.
+Similar to other Gen3 services, users must pass along their Access Token in the form of a JWT in the `Authorization` header of their request to the Indexd API.
 Indexd will check that the user is authorized for the items in the `authz` field by passing along your token and the action you're trying to do to the [Arborist](https://github.com/uc-cdis/arborist) service.

 ---